kiskolabs/kisko-suits/README.md

 This app was meant to compile markdown partials as one document for our sales team using Deckset for Mac.

+We create sales presentations and such using [Deckset](http://www.decksetapp.com/).
+There are a lot of information on those documents that we need to use again and again.
+Our only solution was to copy and paste that information to the new presentation each time we started to create one.

+With Kisko Suits we can create re-usable partials (for example company intro, CVs, contact information) and compile a presentation.
+Kisko Suits will update the master markdown file everytime a partial is changed/added/removed.

 ### Installation

 ```gem install kisko-suits```